 - Massage your baby’s chest from the center to the outside using small circles with your both hands.
 Then, gently massage your baby’s entire chest moving clockwise with your one hand.
 Then-

-- Massage your baby’s upper back with the circular motion, then up and down by your oily warm hands.
+- Massage your baby’s upper back with the circular motion, then up and down with your oily warm hands.

 - At last, massage your baby’s feet to generate heat that can help to loosen the mucus within the chest.